 Since you've opened up your computer, it never hurts to grab a can of compressed air and blow the dust out of everything.

-6. Remove the heatsink.
+6. Remove the heatsink or fan.

-Exactly how you accomplish this task will depend on what kind of heatsink you have, but you'll probably have to unscrew whatever's keeping it in place first.
+Exactly how you accomplish this task will depend on what kind of heatsink or fan you have, but you'll probably have to unscrew whatever's keeping it in place first.
 Just use common sense here: Unscrew whatever needs to be unscrewed, and don't pull too hard if something doesn't come loose at first.
 If you have any trouble removing it, find the model number and look it up online.
 Someone may have tips on how to remove it safely.

 7. Clean off the old thermal paste.